solid-contrib/conformance-test-harness/README.md

 * `target` - the IRI of the target server, used to select the server config from the config file
 * `subjects` - the location of the file describing test subjects
 * `sources` - the locations of annotated specification documents that list the test cases to be run
-* `feature:mappings` - maps test cases IRIs to a local file system (there can be multiple mappings).
+* `mappings` - maps test cases IRIs to a local file system (there can be multiple mappings).
 Mappings should be ordered so the most specific is first.
 This allows individual files to be mapped separately from their containing directories.